 In other news, Facebook now offers access via Tor which is odd because Facebook is often viewed as THE big brother for privacy-concerned internet users.
 Still, it could bring a large amount of mundane Tor use and make it harder allege guilt-by-association for Tor users.
 At the same time, there is utility in enabling users in the most oppressive jurisdictions to access the leading social network platform even if many would not touch it.

-Secret ballots exist to remove intimidation and bribery voting.
+Secret ballots exist to remove intimidation and bribery in voting.
 In 1970, Congress did away with secret ballots and so began a decades long slide into today’s world of lobbying, special interests, and a government that no longer works for the people.
 Congress must go back to secret ballots to reestablish confidence in the legislative process and in democracy itself.
 For the most important civics lesson you will ever receive, watch this:

 If you have a GPU farm or a fast mining computer that no longer earns much Scrypt-mining, this guide will help you move to the ultimate ASIC-proof mining algorithm: protein folding!